 Boat-in camping is available on Ross and Diablo lakes, and Lake Chelan.
 See also the guide to boating on Ross Lake.
 Please note that boat-in camping on Ross Lake and Diablo Lake requires a backcountry permit issued from the Wilderness Information Center.
 Boat-in camping on Lake Chelan requires a federal dock permit.

 Portage Notice for Ross and Diablo Lake Boaters

-Please use the new portage dock for all canoe and kayak portage activities (note: do not use the ferry dock).
+There is no boat launch on the south end of Ross Lake.
+Boats must be portaged between Diablo and Ross Lakes.
+For boaters approaching from Diablo Lake: Use the portage dock for all canoe and kayak portage activities.
+Do not use the ferry dock.
 The portage is 1.2 miles over a gravel road, with an elevation gain of 525 feet, elevation loss of 100 feet.
-Ross Lake Resort will continue to offer portage service, although it is no longer possible to portage power boats, or any other boat that can not be carried, between Diablo Lake and Ross Lake.
-The new road segment could not be constructed down to lake level, so boaters must carry their boats and all gear 100 yds on a trail to the vehicle turn-around.
+Ross Lake Resort offers a portage service.
+It is not possible to portage larger power boats, or any other boat that cannot be carried between Diablo and Ross lakes.

-The Ross Dam Trail (milepost 134 off State Route 20) could also be used as a portage route to Ross Lake if need be, although keep in mind that this is a rocky, switchbacking trail that descends one mile and 900 feet to reach the lake.
+The Ross Dam Trail (milepost 134 off State Route 20) could also be used as a portage route to Ross Lake if needed.
+This is a rocky, switchbacking trail that descends one mile and 900 feet to reach the lake.